 Roborock S7 Robot Vacuum Performance

-In terms of performance, the robot is capable of vacuuming and mopping different floor surfaces.
-In tests, it performed greatly in wood, concrete, and tiles.
-The Roborock S7 was able to pick up different materials that were scattered around the area in a very efficient and fast manner.
+In terms of vacuuming performance, the robot vacuum cleaner performs excellently in both sucking up dirt and debris and mopping.
+In tests, the Roborock S7 was able to pick up different materials that were scattered around the area in a very efficient and fast manner.

-However, a slight issue can be seen in picking up grainy materials such as sugar and salt.
-Despite this problem, the Roborock S7 was still able to get around 85% to 90% of the debris used for the experiment, and on hard floors, the mop easily got what the brush didn’t.
+However, a slight issue can be seen in picking up grainy materials and small debris such as sugar and salt.
+Despite this problem, the Roborock S7 was still able to get around 85% to 95% of the debris used for the experiment, and on hard floors, the mop easily got what the brush didn’t.
 It was as close to perfect as I have seen.

-It will not be a good Roborock S7 review without stating the device’s limitations.
-After all, the robot vacuum-slash-mop might be a great cleaning companion, but it is far from perfect.
+It will not be a complete Roborock S7 review without stating the device’s limitations.
+After all, the robot vac-slash-mop might be a great cleaning companion, but it is far from perfect.

 One last thing that limits the robot is the round design.
 This makes edges a bit harder to clean, unlike with models that have a D or square-shaped layout such as the Neato Botvac range of the Roomba S9.